mobasergio/Mobasergio/src/content/l2remorse.md

 external: 'https://l2remorse.com'
 tech:
   - Wordpress
+  - SQL
   - Cloudflare
   - SSL
-  - SQL
 ---
-A project a collaborated on for a couple months, where I learnt a lot about Wordpress, servers, SSL and SQL
+A project I collaborated on for a couple months, where I learnt a lot about Wordpress, servers, SSL and SQL